 Car Symptoms With a Check Engine Light

-- Pick the closest symptom below
+- Next, choose the closest symptom below

-- Read the stored code before replacing anything
+- Match the code with the symptom before replacing parts

 If you have never scanned your car before, here is how to use an OBD2 scanner step-by-step .
 If you do not have one yet, see our beginner-friendly scanner picks .
+If you plan to use your phone, especially an iPhone, see Best OBD2 Scanner for iPhone .

 Choose the Symptom That Matches Best